 While VaR is expected to capture risks during "normal" market conditions, stress tests are designed to capture portfolio payoffs in dislocated markets due to unexpected changes in risk factors, breakdowns in historical correlations or other unexpected outcomes.
-These stress tests complement Value at Risk analysis in that statistical Value at Risk models tend to underestimate the frequency of tail events, while financial markets have been observed to display leptokurtosis or "fat tails".
+These stress tests complement VaR analysis in that statistical VaR models tend to underestimate the frequency of tail events, while financial markets have been observed to display leptokurtosis or "fat tails".
 Stress tests are better suited to capture the risk of catastrophic loss and measuring these losses allows for better strategic management meant to insulate the portfolio against extreme loss.